WTC-Bat/minishell/README.md

 FIXED	-	SEGFAULT - two or more consecutive ';' ("echo ;;")

-0	-	Error when (multi?) command ends with semi-colon
+FIXED	-	Error when (multi?) command ends with semi-colon

 0	-	'inner' quotes don't work